daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 - Add Redis database as a caching layer
 - Explore token-based authentication

-If, after reading this tutorial, some concepts are still not clear to you, don't give up, keep pushing yourself.
-I picked up AngularJS about 2 months ago and I learned JavaScript language through Node.js and Express web framework less than 2 years ago.
-I am where I am today only because of the countless number of hours writing code.
+If, after reading this tutorial, some concepts are still not clear to you, don't give up, keep pushing yourself, keep learning.
+I picked up
+AngularJS about 2 months ago and I learned JavaScript language through Node.js and Express web framework less than 2 years ago.
+I am where I am today only because of the countless number of hours of writing code.
 There is no magic pill that will make you a JavaScript expert overnight.
 So keep on coding, keep on building new things with JavaScript - that really is the best way to learn.

 For questions and comments [send me an email](mailto:sahat@me.com).